Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Cyber-Intruder
 Complete
 ##		C	Interaction
+###			C	Shitbird
+Runs off with your money when you try to pay them for something, lol
 ###			C	Buy Slave
 Pending actual assignment of owned slaves
 ###			C	Cybernetic Surgery